sildispaho/lego-datamart/README.md

 A stored procedure was created to count how many parts of category 'Technic Bricks' are with 'Dark Bluish Gray' color.
 The procedure inserts daily results into a reporting table.
+A report (Technic_Bricks_Report) is built on top of this table using Microsoft Report Builder and is available in the Report folder for end-user data visualization.

 ## Scheduling
 Because SQL Server Express Edition does not support SQL Server Agent, the stored procedure is scheduled using an external approach.